 Bryan Ward, ‘A Plea Best Not Taken: Why Criminal Defendants Should Avoid the Alford Plea’ (2003) 68 Missouri Law Review 920, 921, n 44; Jules Epstein, ‘Silence: Insolubly Ambiguous and Deadly: The Constitutional, Evidentiary and Moral Reasons for Excluding ‘Lack of Remorse’ Testimony and Argument in Capital Sentencing Proceedings’ (2004) 14 Temple Political & Civil Rights Law Review 45, 50.

-Freiberg (n 29) 408 states that, ‘It is a mitigating factor when present, but lack of contrition cannot be a ground for increasing a sentence’.
-Similarly Bagaric, Edney and Alexander (n 4) 258 assert, it is clear that ‘the absence of a mitigating factor such as remorse, cannot increase the sanction'; see also Judicial Commission of NSW, Sentencing Bench Book, [10.420].
+Freiberg (n 41) 408 states that, ‘[i]t is a mitigating factor when present, but lack of contrition cannot be a ground for increasing a sentence’.
+Similarly Bagaric, Edney and Alexander (n 4) 258 assert that it is clear that ‘the absence of a mitigating factor such as remorse, cannot increase the sanction’; see also Judicial Commission of NSW, Sentencing Bench Book, [10.420].

 This provision was introduced by a 2003 amendment to the Act.
 While there was some concern in the debate about credit being given for good character and remorse in the case of child sex offences, there was no debate in Parliament about whether or not absence of remorse should be aggravating.
 Lack of remorse in these provisions does not appear to have been discussed at all by the Court of Appeal.